oslabs-beta/graphErr/README.md

     * generated type tags by the gql
   * resolvers: any
     * An object that handles the queries and mutations
-* The ApplyGQL utilizes code from the Oak-GraphQL module.
+* ApplyGQL utilizes code from the Oak-GraphQL module.
 For additional information on ApplyGQL, please check out the [OakGQL repository](https://github.com/aaronwlee/oak-graphql).

 ## Making a Query